 Courses

-The Quadra Education Group offers a number of nationally-recognized courses that can better prepare your health care team to provide patient care.
+The Quadra Education Group offers a number of nationally-recognized courses that can better prepare your health care and leadership team to provide patient care.

 The Quadra team can also design courses to meet your specific need.
-Our team has experience in emergency care, trauma system development, and disaster preparedness and response.
+Our team has experience in emergency care, trauma system development, disaster preparedness/response, leadership development and crisis management techniques.
 We can design a course that addresses your most critical training needs.
 Whether you are educating a dozen staff members or several hundred, we can help you reach your goal.

 Nationally-recognized courses that we coordinate and teach include: